A React Component to connect with MetaMask

 And now on to the actual logic.

-• The first method is request: by calling it, we can request actions, which in this case is eth_requestAccounts
+: by calling it, we can request actions, which in this case iseth_requestAccounts

-• The second method is on: by calling it, we can listen to specific events, for example, when the wallet's account has changed
+: by calling it, we can listen to specific events, for example, when the wallet's account has changed - The third method

 Goals